-Rather than go all out crazy with paint color on the walls, you can keep your walls neutral and experiment more safely with color when you focus on smaller items in a room such as accessories, cushions, side tables or lamps.
+Rather than go all out crazy with paint colour on the walls, you can keep your walls neutral and experiment more safely with colour when you focus on smaller items in a room such as accessories, cushions, side tables or lamps.

-Using patterns and textures is a great way to layer a room with color.
-Patterns can manipulate the energy of a color, for example, an energetic red can become a subtler element when used with other colors as part of a pattern, while a serene green can become bolder in a strong pattern.
-It’s a great way to experiment and play with color to help give you the confidence to introduce more color (especially colors you love) into your home.
+Using patterns and textures is a great way to layer a room with colour.
+Patterns can manipulate the energy of a colour, for example, an energetic red can become a subtler element when used with other colours as part of a pattern, while a serene green can become bolder in a strong pattern.
+It’s a great way to experiment and play with colour to help give you the confidence to introduce more colour (especially colours you love) in your home.

 ‘And… don’t forget about light’

-Remember that light – both natural and artificial – really impacts on color.
-You can alter the strength of warm and cool colors by the color of your lighting.
+Remember that light – both natural and artificial – really impacts on colour.
+You can alter the strength of warm and cool colours by the colour of your lighting.
 A cool interior with reflective surfaces and cool lighting could result in a clinical or stark feel.
-Changing light to a warm white can warm up the space.
-On the other hand, if you love warm, rich colors but live in a hot climate, putting cool light in brings down the intensity of the heat in the color.
+Changing light to a warm white can warm up space.
+On the other hand, if you love warm, rich colours but live in a hot climate, putting a cool light in brings down the intensity of the heat in the colour.
 Light can also really change the mood of a room, which is why I think it’s important to have a range of light sources rather than rely on just one main ceiling light.
 Table and floor lamps are great as they help you dim the light to make a room cosier at night or they can brighten up a room that doesn’t receive much sunlight during the day.

 George Washington is the CEO Invision Concepts Limited, President Interior Designers Association of Kenya and Lecturer at the Technical University of Kenya